SamYStudiO/es-theme-next-pixel/README.md

 [Download](https://github.com/SamYStudiO/es-theme-next-pixel/releases/tag/v1.0) previous packages for recalbox 6.0 or lower.

 #### 4:3 screens
 2 packages are available with 1024x768 images and 320x240 images, if you're using a screen with higher resolution than 320x240 pick **crt package**, if you're using 320x240 or lower screen (lie GPi CASE) pick **crt-small package**. **If you're using 1024x768 package with a screen with higher resolution than 1024x768, I highly recommend to force recalbox to run at the same resolution as it will improve performances and images quality**.
+To do so you'll have to edit [config.txt](https://github.com/recalbox/recalbox-os/wiki/Edit-the-config.txt-file-(EN)) using PuTTy or WinSCP.

+**Don't forget to allow write access before modify your file**.
+- If you're using PuTTy use *mount -o remount,rw /boot* commmand.
+- If you're using WinSCP open console (Ctrl + T), enter command *mount -o remount,rw /boot* and click Execute.

-To do so you'll have to edit [config.txt](https://github.com/recalbox/recalbox-os/wiki/Edit-the-config.txt-file-(EN)), from this file search for *hdmi_group* and *hdmi_mode* and set both as following:
+From this file search for *hdmi_group* and *hdmi_mode* and set both as following:
 - hdmi_group=2
 - hdmi_mode=16